Cascadia-R/gRadual-intRoduction-tidyverse/README.md

 ### Before We Get Started

-Before the workshop, please make sure that R and RStudio are installed.
+Before the workshop, please make sure that R and RStudio are installed on your laptop.
 Then install the `tidyverse` package using the following command:

 ```
 install.packages("tidyverse")